When to trust it, and how to fix it when it’s broken

 If the decision is made to transform the data, several approaches exist.
 Some are driven by the distribution of the data, and all depend on it.
 For example, log and related root transformations are useful for right-skewed data, but some can only be carried out for non-negative (e.g., square root) or strictly positive (e.g., log) values.
 To address this for log transformations, a small value is often added to 0 measurements.

-Let’s use data (not residuals) to show what different types of data look like and consider possible fixes (always fit a model first for real analysis!).
+Let’s use data (not residuals) to show how different distributions of data connect to q-q plots and consider possible fixes (always fit a model first for real analysis!).
 For example, we can return to our right-skewed blue jay data from the summarizing data chapter(target=“_blank”)(idea from (Hunt, n.d.)) .

 Note the right-skewed data shows a convex curve on the Q-Q plot.